 - if you’re having trouble breathing

-- if the loss of muscle function is temporary or recurrent
+- if your loss of muscle function is temporary or recurrent

 - if you have difficulty gripping items

-- muscle biopsy: in this test, a small piece of muscle tissue is removed for examination
+- In a muscle biopsy, your doctor removes a small piece of your muscle tissue for examination.

-- nerve biopsy: in this test, a small piece of a potentially affected nerve is removed for examination)
+- In a nerve biopsy, your doctor removes a small piece of a potentially affected nerve for examination.

-- MRI (magnetic resonance imaging) scan of the brain: this test is used to check for the presence of tumors or blood clots in the brain
+- Your doctor can use an MRI scan of your brain to check for the presence of tumors or blood clots in your brain.

 - physical therapy